 Geometric mean is an nth root of the product of all numbers in a collection.
 The formula for the geometric mean is:

-The geometric mean includes the volatility and compounding effects of the returns.
+The geometric mean includes the volatility and compounding effects of returns.
 Thus, the geometric average provides a more accurate calculation of an average return.

 Arithmetic mean example

-Jim wants to find a stock for an investment.
+Jim wants to find a stock for investment.
 He is a big fan of Apple Inc. He knows that the company has strong financials.
-However, to ensure that this investment will bring him a substantial return he has decided to check how the stock performed in the past.
+However, to ensure that this investment will bring him a substantial return, he has decided to check how the stock performed in the past.
 He decides to find the average price of Apple’s share price for the past five months.